nturner2019/hs-jquery-game-show-philly-springside-chestn-f943/README.md

 ```

 The parent div for each door that contains `class="perspective"` is the main div for the door.
 Make sure your jQuery selectors select that div for each door, otherwise you won't get your prize!

+Need a hint?
+Check out the `index.html` and `ball.js` files from the previous lesson for some examples.